lemonsevens/lemonsevens-gruntworks/operations/TASK-MASTER/3_resource-selection.md

 [STEP 3] File Content Verification
 If all required files are present:
-1. Read and display the EXACT contents:
+1. Read and display the EXACT contents, noting the project type if mentioned:
 ```
 Current Resource Plan (from `planning/resource-plan.md`):
 [Show exact content from resource plan documentation file]